PostHog/posthog.com/contents/blog/best-hipaa-compliant-analytics.md

 In this article we’ll explore the best platforms for gathering and analyzing customer information in a way which complies with HIPAA.
 This advice is intended as an informal guide and should not be considered legal advice.

-> If your business is operating inside the EU, it’s worth checking our post about [GDPR compliant analytics](https://posthog.com/blog/best-gdpr-compliant-analytics-tools) to ensure your product complies with both sets of regulations.
+> If your business is operating inside the EU, it’s worth checking our article about [GDPR compliant analytics](https://posthog.com/blog/best-gdpr-compliant-analytics-tools) to ensure your product complies with both sets of regulations.

 ## 1. [PostHog](https://posthog.com/product)